AKA-SLY/InteractiveMapGuide-Wizard101/README.md

 This is your Wizard101 interactive map + lookup app, extracted from ChatGPT and ready for GitHub Pages.

+## Live site

+Open the hosted build at <https://aka-sly.github.io/InteractiveMapGuide-Wizard101/>.
+The Vite base path is configured for this GitHub Pages URL, so the app should load without a blank white screen.

 ## How to use

 1. Create a new GitHub repository named **wizard101-guide** (or any name).